Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a0_0_the_test_that_called_itself/taskmaps/taskmap.md

   - This line’s `main.py`, or
   - The next stanza line’s `main.py`,
 - Wraps results in a **📜 Report from the Field**,
-- Falls back to other test nodes on failure.
+- If recursion fails, it attempts fallback logic based on defined stanza lineage.

 ---